-GSHTC’s comprehensive care is provided by a multi-disciplinary team of professionals with expertise in bleeding, clotting, and blood-related disorders.
-The team includes a hematologist, nurses coordinators, medical social worker, physical therapist, dentist, research coordinator, and outreach coordinator.
-Comprehensive Care is a proven, effective treatment model used in healthcare.
-This sensitive, family-centered approach works extremely well in caring for people, not just diseases.
+Comprehensive care is provided by a team of professionals with expertise in bleeding, clotting, and blood-related disorders.
+The team includes a hematologist, nurse coordinators, medical social worker, physical therapist, dentist, geneticist, pharmacist, and research coordinator.
+Comprehensive Care is a proven, effective treatment model used in healthcare that provides services in a coordinated, proactive manner to improve health and quality of life.